Mental Health

 Typically, if we discover that someone is mentally ill, we assume they’re incapable of normal behavior.
 You might be surprised to learn that your workmate or good friend has a mental disorder that they’ve been hiding for a long time.

-The primary benefit from socially accepting mental illness as a treatable condition, is that the mentally ill can gain open and healing support from everyone.
+The primary benefit from socially accepting mental illness as a stabilizable condition, is that the mentally ill can potentially gain supportive acceptance from society as a whole.
+In a similar way that we support the physically challenged.

-It’s a paradoxical perplexity because mental illness is unacceptable and incomprehensible to mainstream society.
-Which is a form of mental illness.
-Ignoring a problem is way more dangerous than dealing with it.
-Dealing helpfully with mental illness can make the incomprehensible comprehensible.
-There’s always a reasonable reason.
-Exposing problems leads to solutions.
+Understanding mental illness a paradoxical perplexity because mental illness is mostly unacceptable and incomprehensible to mainstream society.
+Which is in itself a form of mental illness.
+Ignoring or being unaware of a problem is way more dangerous than dealing with it.

 Portal/Healing page 13